zodern/meteor-types/README.md

 `zodern:types` stores the type definitions from packages in your app's `.meteor/local/types` folder.
 If your tsconfig has `exclude` configured, make sure the exclude rules do not exclude `.meteor/local/types`.

+The `preserveSymlinks` option is needed so the type definitions for Meteor packages can use types from npm packages.

 3) Generate types